RutgersCSSystems/fire-yolov5/README.md

 unzip -d ZIPFILENAME //You will see train and val folder
 ```

-### Make the dataset larger to stress the system.
+### (Optional) Make the dataset larger to stress the system.
 Note this is only for the first time you are installing the application.
 ```
 cd $BASE
 source scripts/setvars.sh